konsumer/gatsby-starter-bootstrap-netlify/README.md

 Follow the [Netlify CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting.

-You should add the recommended post-build code, and save to Github, and enable all the stuff they mention in "Identity" section.

 ### Configuration

 Set your site's title in `gatsby-config.js`.
 Edit your pages with netlify CMS.